 Kilim Denim is one of our four fabric suppliers.
 It was founded in 1953 and has been making fabrics for over 60 years within four textile companies.
 The weaving factory has the ability to produce 30 million meters/year denim, gabardine and highly technical military fabrics.
 They produce different kinds of denim fabrics.
 Some of them out of GOTS certified organic cotton, which is what we use.
 Just like Kuyichi, they’re member of the Alliance for responsible Denim and are experimenting and pushing the use of – post consumer – recycled denim.

-Berning is our metal button supplier.
-Every metal button, rivet or snap comes from them.
+Berning is one of our metal button suppliers.
+They produce metal buttons, rivets and snaps.
 They are founded in 1888 in Germany and have been producing metal fasteners ever since.

 Berning has been working on environmental policies since 1995.
 They aim to keep ahead of legislation.
 Their wastewater system is in place for nearly 20 years now and they’re EMAS and ISO 14001 certified.
 All the raw materials and finishes are OEKO-TEX 100 and ISO 9001 certified.
 The manufactured products are left untreated of treated with old handcraft techniques.